azzammuhyala/pyscript/docs/index.md

 # PyScript Documention
+> Note: This documentation is still empty or incomplete

 PyScript is a simple programming language built on top of Python.
 It combines some syntax from Python and JavaScript, so if you're already familiar with Python or JavaScript, or both, it should be quite easy to learn.

 ## Installation
 First, you'll need to download Python.
-Make sure you're using the latest version, above `3.5`, to ensure the code runs correctly.
+Make sure you're using the latest version, above `3.10`, to ensure the code runs correctly.
 Visit the official [Python website](https://python.org) to download it.

 Next, after downloading and configuring the Python application, you can download the PyScript interpreter from